The Legal AI Roadmap: What Founders Need to Know Before Building or Buying

 Knowledge Base Maintenance

 Version control for knowledge bases lets teams track what changed, when, and why.
-When a client questions an answer provided last month, the system must be able to reconstruct what information was available at that time.
+When a client questions an answer provided last month, the system must reconstruct what information was available at that time.
+This isn’t just good practice—it’s legally necessary for audit trails.

-Embedding refreshes become necessary as new documents add or models improve.
+Embedding refreshes become necessary as new documents are added or embedding models improve.
 Incremental updates that process only changed documents reduce cost and time compared to full rebuilds.
+But periodically, full reindexing ensures consistency and incorporates embedding model improvements.

 Human-in-the-Loop Integration